Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "Okay, go on."
 Royce challenged and humoured her.
 "What are *Firebird*'s?"

-"Uh...nothing major.
-Just...little things like the way her Field-Assisted Landing System is always the first thing to need recalibrating, or the way the hum of the gyroscope changes as we fly...That kind of thing."
+"Uh... nothing major.
+Just... little things like the way her Field-Assisted Landing System is always the first thing to need recalibrating, or the way the hum of the gyroscope changes as we fly...
+That kind of thing."

 Royce smiled, and Rylee knew that smile.
 It was the one that came before the questions started to get more personal.